bkrabach/recipe-executor/recipes/recipe_executor/components/utils/utils_spec.md

 ## Error Handling

 - Wrap template rendering in try/except blocks
-- Provide specific error messages indicating the source of template failures
+- Raise ValueError with a clear message if rendering fails
-- Propagate rendering errors with useful context information
+- Ensure that the error message includes the template and context for easier debugging

 ## Output Files